Whatsapp Icon

 • Curcumin: A compound found in turmeric, curcumin has anti-inflammatory and antioxidant properties that may benefit lymphoma patients.

-• Ginger: Known for its anti-nausea properties, ginger can be helpful in managing chemotherapy-induced nausea.
+• Ginger: Known for its anti-nausea properties, ginger can help manage chemotherapy-induced nausea.

 Remember, while supplements can offer benefits, they're not a substitute for medical treatment.
 Always consult your healthcare team before adding any supplements to your regimen, especially during cancer treatment, to avoid potential interactions and ensure they are appropriate for your specific situation.